-The first community working group meeting for the Marino Dust Study was held on 24 May 2021.
+The next community working group meeting for the Marino Dust Study will be held in November 2021.

 The EPA convened the first community working group meeting on Monday 24 May 2021 at the Marino Rocks Cafe.

 In attendance were 14 members of the community, staff from the EPA, SA Health and Boral.
 The Member for Black and Minister for Environment and Water, the Hon David Speirs MP, also attended to voice his support for the study.

 For those of you that were unable to attend, the EPA have uploaded a copy of the presentation in the Document Library section of the Marion Dust Study online site (https://engage.epa.sa.gov.au/marino).
 The Terms of Reference for the group was updated on the night and this has also been captured in the presentation.